Sun Damaged Skin

 - Apply moisturizer, aloe vera lotion or gel, or cortisone cream.
 It may decrease pain and swelling, and speed healing.
 A low dose (0.5 – 1 percent) hydrocortisone cream can reduce swelling and speed healing.
 If the blisters break open, wash with gentle soap and water, apply an antibiotic cream or ointment and cover with a damp dressing.

-- Choose a 100% pure botanical moisturizer for best results.
+- Choose a clean, simple moisturizer for best results.

 - If blisters form, don’t break them.
 It slows healing and increases risk of infection.